top of page

 THE ADIRONDACKS

 Home to the largest protected natural area in the lower 48 states, the Adirondacks span more than 6 million acres across 12 regional destinations.
 The Algonquin peoples and the Mohawk nation traveled this land but never settled it, and the region eventually came under control of the English.
 After the American Revolutionary War, the land passed to the people of New York State and in 1989 part of the region was designated by UNESCO as the Champlain-Adirondack Biosphere Reserve.
-Nearly 60 percent of the Adirondack Mountains are covered in hardwood forest; these forests and their accompanying wetlands are home to various wildlife including turtles, moose, and many species of birds.
+Nearly 60 percent of the Adirondack Mountains are covered in hardwood forest that, along with their accompanying wetlands, are home to various wildlife including turtles, moose, and many species of birds.

-Birding, hunting, motorcycling, rock climbing, and golf offer an array of fun in the mountains; however, if more refined pursuits are desired, then museums, shopping, and wineries in the area are sure to please.
-Endless warm-weather adventures to be had in the Adirondacks include water activities such as canoeing, kayaking, whitewater rafting, boating, and fishing.
-Outdoor enthusiasts will enjoy the many different hiking trails to choose from including the 46 Adirondack High Peaks and the 3,000-acre Paul Smiths VIC that features 6 miles of interpretive trails and 8 miles of backcountry trails that showcase the natural beauty of the Adirondacks.
+The mountains offer an array of outdoor activities, including birding, cycling, climbing, hunting, and golf; however, if more refined pursuits are desired, then the museums, shopping, and wineries in the area are sure to please.
+Endless warm-weather adventures to be had in the Adirondacks include canoeing, kayaking, whitewater rafting, boating, and fishing.
+Hikers of all levels can enjoy the 46 Adirondack High Peaks’ unparalleled views and the 3,000-acre Paul Smiths VIC’s natural beauty.
+And the newly opened 37-mile rails-to-trails bike path offers scenic rides along the nearby waterways.

 DIRECTIONS